cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

-id | integer | The id of the survey response user_id | integer | The id of the user that this survey response belongs to survey_id | integer | The id of the survey that this survey response belongs to status | string | The completion status of this membership's training assignment.
+id | integer | The id of the survey response user_id | integer | The id of the user that this survey response belongs to survey_id | integer | The id of the survey that this survey response belongs to status | string | The completion status of this user's survey response.
 Can be "started" or "completed" page_order | array | A list showing the order in which survey pages are shown the user, based on  survey page ids survey_name | string | The name of the survey that this response belongs to